adsforce/docs/src/en/media-source-configurations/applovin/README.md

 >
 > * Your Applovin cost data can be enhanced through cost integration;

-> * Please make sure you have got Applovin API Key before enabling Applovin cost data.
+> * Make sure you have got Applovin API Key before enabling Applovin cost data.

 ![4](4.png)